-The Law School admissions process does not take residency into consideration, although tuition and fees are based on residency.
+The Law School admissions process does not take residency into consideration, although tuition is based on residency.
 Detailed information about residency is provided at both the Law School and the university web sites, or at http://registrar.ucdavis.edu/ucdWebCatalog/appendix/residency.html.
 Specific questions about residency should be directed to the UC Davis Residency Deputy.